DevExpress/Logify.Alert.Clients/dotnet/Logify.Alert.Log4Net/readme.md

 ```

-Register LogifyLoggerAppender as a standard log4net appender either in the application's App.config/Web.config or a special log4net.config configuration file:
+Register LogifyLoggerAppender as a standard log4net appender, either in the application's App.config/Web.config or a special log4net.config configuration file:

 ```xml
 <log4net>